xicato/xig-documentation/api_doc.md

   Current as of 2018-5-17

 ----
-<a id="markdown-815-enabledisable-local-receiver-high-gain" name="815-enabledisable-local-receiver-high-gain"></a>
+<a id="markdown-enabledisable-local-receiver-high-gain" name="enabledisable-local-receiver-high-gain"></a>
-## 8.15.
-Enable/Disable Local Receiver High Gain
+## Enable/Disable Local Receiver High Gain
 **Change Status:** New in V1.7.0.

   Enable or disable high receiver (Rx) gain for the XIG radio.